IRNAS/irnas-guidelines-docs/docs/developer_guidelines.md

 duplicate information in multiple places in the code.

 Concretely this means:
-* Provide description of the module at the top of the header file.
+* Describe the module at the top of the header file.
 Optionally, add a brief description of functions and/or usage examples.
 If documenting a driver level module, include a link to the datasheet and mention relevant sections.
 See [template files] in this repository for examples.
 * Document all externally visible constructs in the header files.
 Always comment functions, function-like macros, structs and enums.
 You can omit comments of macro defines and constants if their use and meaning are obvious.